eventhunt-org/original-webapp/README.md

 ### Configure your local repository

-If you haven't already, fork the project at <https://github.com/GetTogetherComm/GetTogether>
+If you haven't already, fork the project at <https://github.com/eventhunt-org/monolith>

 Clone your forked repository in your computer (see detailed instructions [here](https://help.github.com/en/articles/cloning-a-repository)).

-Navigate to the repository's location using the command line: `cd GetTogether`
+Navigate to the repository's location using the command line: `cd monolith`

-Add <https://github.com/GetTogetherComm/GetTogether.git> to remote following [these instructions](https://help.github.com/en/articles/configuring-a-remote-for-a-fork).
+Add <https://github.com/eventhunt-org/monolith.git> to remote following [these instructions](https://help.github.com/en/articles/configuring-a-remote-for-a-fork).

 ### Configure the virtual environment